opis/closure/README.md

 about arbitrary data serialization, providing support for serializing closures but also adding easier ways to serialize custom objects.

-Starting with v4.0 **Opis Closure** is about arbitrary data serialization not just closure serialization.
+Starting with v4, **Opis Closure** is about arbitrary data serialization not just closure serialization.

 ## Migrating from 3.x

-Version 4.x is a full rewrite of the library, but unserialization from 3.x is possible.
+Version 4.x is a full rewrite of the library, but data deserialization from 3.x is possible.
-Read the [docs][documentation] on how to migrate from 3.x.
+Read the docs on [how to migrate from 3.x][migration].

 ## Documentation